Monday, 25 July 2016

 Trekking Permit and Pass.
 Photo Credit: Nemo.

 We first passed through some coffee and fruit plantations and huts where the farmers lived.
-Along the way, we saw children playing beyond the fenced village on the sides.
+Along the way, we saw children playing beyond the fenced villages on the sides.
 The path was slopping but fine.

 The beginning of the trek - gentle slopes through plantations and villages